-Among the distinguishing attractions of the State of Yucatan are the cenotes, from the Maya word dzonot, meaning “cavity of water”.
-Cenotes are unique formations in the world, since besides being representing the entrance to the spiritual underworld.
+Among the distinguishing attractions of the State of Yucatan are the cenotes, derived from the Maya word dzonot, meaning “cavity of water”.
+Cenotes are unique formations in the world and represent the entrance to the spiritual underworld.

-The Yucatan Peninsula lacks rivers and the other surface waters as the ground is limestone and very porous.
+The Yucatan Peninsula lacks rivers and other surface waters, as the ground is limestone and very porous.
 Rainwater filters straight through penetrating cracks, forming caves and underground rivers, many of which are interconnected.

-Nevertheless, the limestone surface often sinks, revealing natural fresh-water deposits and allowing us a glimpse of the spectacular landscape of the underground waters: green, crystalline or turquoise, in configuration with stalactites and stalagmites they from veritable works of art, well worthy of admiration.
+Nevertheless, the limestone surface often sinks, revealing natural, fresh-water deposits and allows us a glimpse of the spectacular landscape of the underground waters.
+Green, crystalline or turquoise, in configuration with stalactites and stalagmites they form veritable works of art, well worthy of admiration.

 For many years the cenotes of Yucatan have been the object of speculation and legend, since they played a determining role in the development of the Maya civilization.
 Immense communities grew up around them, making them the hub of the city.

-Besides diving and generally getting to know the place, there’s also rappelling and swimming to enjoy, while you take in the beauty and mystery which has taken nature millions of years to shape.
+Besides diving and getting to know the place, there’s also rappelling and swimming to enjoy while you take in the beauty and mystery which has taken nature millions of years to shape.

-Without doubt, a visit to the clear waters of a Maya cenotes is an experience so different that you are suddenly spirited away into a magical world of unreal beauty… a gift from the gods.
+Without doubt, a visit to the clear waters of a Maya cenotes is an experience so different that you are suddenly spirited away into a magical world of unreal beauty.
+It is a gift from the Gods.